jusbrasil/layer-websdk/README.md

         mimeType: 'text/plain'
     })]
 }).send({
-    title: 'New Message from World',
+    title: 'New Message from the World',
-    text: 'World Says "Hello World"; its a very self involved planet',
+    text: 'The world Says "Hello World"; its a very self involved planet',
     sound: 'ding.aiff'
 });
 ```